 We see a tremendous amount of sports injuries in our practice.
-We are in Camarillo CA and there are a lot of children and adults participating in sports.
+We are the best choice for chiropractic in Camarillo CA and there are a lot of children and adults participating in sports.
 Though there is no such thing as a "safe" sport, highly competitive sports, such as football, baseball, crossfit, and gymnastics pose particularly higher risks of injuries, especially among children.

 According to experts, as much as 20 percent of all sports-related injuries involve the lower back or neck.
 Running, crossfit, weightlifting, and other sports that involve repetitive impact, expose children to a high risk for low back injuries.
 Contact sports, such as soccer and football, expose the cervical spine, or neck, to injury.
 More than one-third of all high school football players sustain some type of injury.
 Soccer participants are easy candidates for mild to severe head traumas, neck injuries, cervical spine damage, headache, neck pain, dizziness, irritability, and insomnia.
 Heading the ball, the act of using the head to re-direct the soccer ball, has been linked with cervical injuries in children and adults.